-Welcome back everyone to this week’s episode of the Team Coaching Zone podcast.
-I’m really excited to welcome a special guests on the podcast.
-Today we have Paul Allen, a global strengths evangelist with the Gallup organization on the podcast, and also joining me as my colleagues, George Johnson, Paul and George.
-Welcome to the team coaching zone.
+Dr. Krister L.: Welcome back everyone to this week’s episode of the Team Coaching Zone podcast.
+I’m really excited to welcome special guests on the podcast.
+Today we have Paul Allen, a global strengths evangelist with the Gallup organization on the podcast, and also joining me as my colleagues George Johnson.
+Paul and George, welcome to the Team Coaching Zone.

 Paul Allen: Great to be here today.

 Paul Allen: Yes, it’s great to be joining both of you.